jacobg1/Project-1/README.md

 # Simon-Says

-Created using object oriented javascript with JQuery for DOM manipulation.
+Created using javascript classes with JQuery for DOM manipulation.

 ### bronze plan